m16f10/Profile-Card-Mini-Project/README.md

 # Landscape Mode:
 Include a media query specifically for landscape mode to handle devices that are rotated.

+# Color Palette:
+I've customized the color palette to give the project a unique look and feel for using [Coolors](https://coolors.co/).

+The project now features the following colors:

+- dark Color: #424874
+- Accent Color: #dcd6f7
+- Highlight Color: #a6b1e1

 ## Tutorial Link

 This project is inspired by a tutorial from @dave_ray.
 You can find the original tutorial on [YouTube](https://youtu.be/mpYtrgB3b6o?si=vd2fzk8-isAUsttZ).